ibe-uw/tiara/docs/README.md

 - In the second stage, the sequences labeled as organelle in the first stage are classified to either mitochondria, plastid or unknown.

-For more information on the methods used, please refer to <here link to the paper> .

 ## Installation

 ### Requirements